-Despite her own ability to break through and take a step toward her goal of becoming an NFL coordinator, the newest member of the Washington Redskins coaching staff insists women have a long way to go as they try to gain an equal footing.
+In January, the football pioneer made history once again when she was named the full-time black female assistant coach in the NFL.
+Despite her own ability to break through and take a step toward her goal of becoming an NFL coordinator, the Washington Football Team coach insists women have a long way to go as they try to gain an equal footing.

 “Obviously in this country, the numbers tell us women are still struggling not just in sports but in the workplace in general when it comes to equality,” King said.